fedor-rusak/vacancy-explorer/DevelopmentComments.md

 With JDK 11 I can use jshell command and have interactive Java interpreter in my console.

 Type */help* to get manual or */exit* to exit.

+### ResponseEntity

+That is decent approach to control status for you http responses.
+Like it!

+### Tests

+Java tests can be really slow.
+Best thing I have now for this is super-simple test to verify response statuses.

+And fast CPU can also help.

+### JVM is RAM hungry beast

+Without default flags my *simple* app uses around 380Mb memory.
+For simple web-server.

+I know JVM has many tuning knobs and additional facilities.
+But it is still a huge RAM consumption to me.